Community Advisory Council (CAC)

 Community Advisory Council Members

-Marlene A. Saunders, DSW, MSW, is a social worker, social work educator and administrator, her efforts have focused on maximizing relationships to enable people from diverse backgrounds to work together to achieve social justice for everyone.
-She has pursued this goal as a former executive director of the National Association of Social Workers, Delaware Chapter, as a former chairperson for the Department of Social Work of Delaware State University and a member of the NAACP, State Conference’s Housing and Economic Development Committees.
+Marlene A. Saunders, DSW, MSW, LMSW, is the ACCEL Program Community Advisory Council Chairperson.
+She is a social worker, social work educator, administrator and an elected official.
+Her professional activities and endeavors as a citizen have focused on maximizing relationships to enable people from diverse backgrounds to work together to achieve social justice, equity and equality for everyone.
+She has pursued these objectives as a former executive director of the National Association of Social Workers, Delaware Chapter and as the former chairperson for the Department of Social Work at Delaware State University.
+Currently, Dr. Saunders is a member of the steering committees for Women’s March, Sussex Delaware, and the Southern Delaware Alliance for Social Justice.
+In addition, she is a member of Delaware Concerned Residents for Environmental Justice and the Community Air Monitoring Network.

 Gwendoline B. “Gwen” Angalet, PhD

-Gwendoline B. “Gwen” Angalet, PhD, is the CEO of GBA Consulting, a management consulting firm, providing professional services to clients in the public and not-for-profit sectors to help them to lead and manage change and achieve improved results and lasting impact.
-Current projects include efforts to increase supports to children, youth, and their families living in the City of Wilmington to achieve academic success, promote positive development, and prevent violence.
+Gwendoline B. “Gwen” Angalet, PhD, is the CEO of GBA Consulting, a management consulting firm providing professional services to clients in the public and not-for-profit sectors, helping them to lead and manage change and achieve improved results and lasting impact.
+Current projects include efforts to increase support to children, youth, and their families living in the city of Wilmington, to achieve academic success, promote positive development, and prevent violence.
 Gwen’s career in public service spans over three decades, most of which was in leadership and management roles in the Delaware Department of Services for Children, Youth and Their Families and Nemours Health and Prevention Services.
-Additionally, she serves on the boards of community non-profit organizations, including the Wilmington Hope Commission.
+Additionally, Gwen serves on the boards of community non-profit organizations, including the Wilmington Hope Commission.

-Frank Hawkins has been with AIDS Delaware for 17 years where he serves as the Director of Education & Outreach.
-Frank has implemented many programs to reach various populations in the City of Wilmington.
-He has been featured in many publications for the work that he is doing to halt the spread of HIV.
-One programs is the “Do The Right Thing 4LIFE” program, which targets barbershops and beauty salons in the City of Wilmington to reach the African-American community.
-Part time Frank works for the YMCA Resource Center as the Program Specialist for the Alcohol Drug Prevention program and “Back on Track” program.
+Frank Hawkins has been with AIDS Delaware for 22 years where he serves as Director of Advocacy and Community Engagement.
+Frank has implemented many programs to reach various populations in the city of Wilmington.
+He has been featured in many publications for the work he is doing to halt the spread of HIV.
+One program is the “Do The Right Thing 4Life”, which targets barbershops and beauty salons in the city of Wilmington, to reach the African-American community.
+Part time, Frank works for the YMCA Resource Center as the Program Specialist for the Alcohol Drug Prevention program and “Back on Track” program.

 Marsha T. Horton, PhD

-Marsha T. Horton, PhD, is Interim Dean for the College of Education, Health and Public Policy at Delaware State University where she is responsible for administrative leadership for the Departments of Education, Nursing, Public & Allied Health Sciences and Social Work, as well as for the Centers for Student Advising and for Health Promotions.
-Dr. Horton is on the Board of Directors for the Delaware Foundation for Science and Mathematics Education, the DSU Early College High School and Sweet Briar College.
-She was named a Living the Legacy Honoree by the National Council of Negro Women and on two different occasions, was honored as an Outstanding Young Woman of America.
+Marsha T. Horton, PhD is Dean for the College of Health and Behavioral Sciences at Delaware State University where she is responsible for administrative leadership for the Departments of Nursing, Psychology, Public and Allied Health Sciences and Social Work.
+Dr. Horton is President of the Board for the Early College High School and a member of the Boards for DIMER (Delaware Institute of Medical Education and Research), ACAD (the American Conference for Academic Deans) and the Delaware Foundation for Science and Math Education.
+She is a member of the ACCEL Community Advisory Committee, was named a Salute to Excellence Honoree by Alpha Phi Alpha Sorority, Inc. and a Living the Legacy Honoree by the National Council of Negro Women.

 LaVaida Owens White MSN, RN, FCN

-LaVaida Owens White MSN, RN, FCN has more than 40 years nursing experience in acute and long-term care, rehabilitation, home care and community health.
+LaVaida Owens White MSN, RN, FCN has more than 40 years nursing experience in acute and longterm care, rehabilitation, home care and community health.
 She is currently working in the practice setting of Faith Community Nursing, and as Coordinator for the Delaware Region Health Ministries Network.
-Ms. Owens-White is a faculty educator for the International Parish Nurse Resource Center and instructor for the Foundations of Faith Community Nursing core curriculum.
+Ms. Owens White is a faculty educator for the International Parish Nurse Resource Center and instructor for the Foundations of Faith Community Nursing core curriculum.
 As a community activist and life member of the NAACP, she is active in leadership positions in community-based associations.
-One of her current interests is in nursing research, exploring a collaborative partnership of community and faith-based organizations in addressing poverty and violence prevention.
+One of her current interests is in nursing research, exploring a collaborative partnership of community and faith-based organizations in addressing childhood obesity.

-Ann Phillips, is Executive Director of Delaware Family Voices, Inc. and Director of the HRSA/MCHB grant funded Family to Family Health Information Center which focuses on helping families of children with special health care needs.
-Delaware Family Voices is the official state chapter for National Family Voices; Federation of Families; and Parent to Parent USA.
-She is also project director for the Statewide Family Network grant with a focus on the families of children with mental/emotional or behavioral issues.
-In addition, Ann is currently a member of a dozen committees and organizations all associated with care for people with disabilities and the challenges facing their families.
+is Executive Director of Delaware Family Voices, Inc. and Director of the HRSA/MCHB grant funded Family to Family Health Information Center, which focuses on helping families of children with special health care needs.
+Delaware Family Voices is the official state chapter for National Family Voices, Federation of Families, and Parent to Parent USA.
+Additionally, Ann is currently a member of a dozen committees and organizations all associated with care for people with disabilities and the challenges facing their families.

 Cecilia Rich, MPA